Battle of Didgori: Franks

-The battle
+Battle

 King David could not allow Ilghazi to unite with the Tbilisi Muslims, so he decided to intercept him on his way there.
 He used a strategy of surprise and to entice the enemy step-by-step into a trap.
 He chose a mountainous and wooded area near the Didgori Mountain range, situated between Manglisi and Tbilisi, to attack.
 "On August 11, 1121, King David led his army along the Nichbisi valley from the ancient capital of Mtskheta and divided his troops into two parts, one under his personal command and the other smaller group under his son Demetrius I, hidden in reserve behind the nearby heights with orders to attack the flank at a given signal."

 The course of the battle is differently related in the contemporary historical records.
 According to the Arab chronicler Ibn al-Athir, David sent a small Kipchak detachment of his men in order to simulate negotiation.
 The Muslims thought that the small detachment had left the Georgian army seeking protection, so the Muslims did not regard them as a threat.
 Meanwhile, the Georgians successfully managed to deploy a large portion of their force where they would almost encircle the enemy in a pincer movement.
 Their opponents remained unaware of such activities.
 Upon approaching the Seljuq leaders, the deserters, using the self-confidence of the Muslims to their advantage, attacked them with arrows, killing every Seljuq commander in sight and others who were attending the meeting.